Direct links to:

-Compulsory schooling lasts 11 years (including nursery school) and is divided into primary and lower secondary level in all cantons (see also diagram of the Swiss education system – available in German and French).
+Compulsory schooling lasts 11 years (including nursery school) and is divided into primary and lower secondary level in all cantons (see also this diagram of the Swiss education system).

-Information on school attendance is available from the canton and the commune of residence.
+Information on school attendance is available from the canton (German, French) and the commune of residence.

 Can refugees from Ukraine study (or continue their studies) at a Swiss university or university of applied sciences?

 Persons with protection status S can study in Switzerland, continue their studies or further their education (their residence conditions are regulated by the recognition of protection status S).
 Access to studies is arranged with the university or university of applied sciences.
 The individual should contact them directly.

 Various universities have posted their own information.
 Further details can be found at Swissuniversities.

 Are interpreters available to help with communication (e.g. in schools)?